sstorie/MediatRedux/README.md

 ## Usage

 Using this library is simple.
-Just create your instance of IMediatR however you like, and provide it to the Store during construction:
+Just create your instance of `IMediator` however you like, and provide it to the Store during construction:

 ```
 static void Main(string[] args)